MarkLodato/ITE/ITE/6/README.md

 >
 > Custom types may be used to either define custom artifact IDs or custom
 > semantics.
 For example, this may be used to support permalinks to an
-> organization’s centralized version control system.
+> organization's centralized version control system.
 Another example is to
-> define “and” semantics, where all IDs must match.
+> define "and" semantics, where all IDs must match.
 All custom-type keys
 > **must** start with an underscore or be a _URI_ (thus containing a colon).
 The
 > value can be any type, such as an array or object.
 The key is case sensitive.